 EAT A LOW GL DIET AND SUPPLEMENT CHROMIUM

 The state of anxiety is associated with raised levels of the stress hormones adrenalin and cortisol.
 When your blood sugar dips (often a rebound from blood sugar highs) this promotes the release of adrenal hormones, as do stimulants such as caffeine and nicotine.
-So, the first step towards reducing anxiety is to balance your blood sugar by eating a low GL diet containing slow-releasing carbohydrates eaten with protein and avoid or, at least considerably reduce, your use of both stimulants and alcohol (see below).
+So, the first step towards reducing anxiety is to balance your blood sugar by eating a low GL diet containing slow-releasing carbohydrates eaten with Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… and avoid or, at least considerably reduce, your use of both stimulants and alcohol (see below).
 This alone has a major effect in reducing anxiety.

-The mineral chromium helps to even out blood sugar by making you more sensitive to insulin – that’s the hormone that keeps blood sugar level even.
+The mineral What it does: Helps balance blood sugar, normalise hunger and reduce cravings, improves lifespan, helps protect cells, essential for heart function.
+Deficiency Signs: Excessive or… helps to even out blood sugar by making you more sensitive to Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. – that’s the hormone that keeps blood sugar level even.
 It is particularly effective in those with symptoms of depression associated with sugar cravings, feeling tired and oversensitive.
 If that sounds like you try supplementing 200mcg of chromium twice a day, with breakfast and lunch. it works even better if combined with cinnamon.
 Look for supplements with Cinnulin®, a potentised extract of cinnamon, plus chromium.

 QUIT STIMULANTS AND REDUCE ALCOHOL